jkpulipati/ng-practice/angular_notes.md

 ## components:

--> angular is a component based architecture, which means that whatever you see in browser is a component -> component consists of the following parts
+angular is a component based architecture, which means that whatever you see in browser is a component component consists of the following parts
-	-> a typescript class is called component class
+A typescript class is called component class
-	-> a html file is called template of the component
-	-> an optional css file for the styling of the component
+A html file is called template of the component an optional css file for the styling of the component

 Modules
 Components